Information and privacy

 The Act allows us to withhold information if release would be an invasion of privacy or cause harm by one of the means listed in the Act, such as harming a law enforcement investigation or threatening anyone’s health or safety.
 If the City withholds any information, we'll tell you which section or sections of the Act were used in making this decision.

 If we deny you access to any record or part of a record, you have the right to ask for a review by the British Columbia Information and Privacy Commissioner, an officer of the legislature who is independent of the government.

 The Act requires that we respond to your request within 30 business days of our receipt of your request.
 We'll make every effort to make the records available to you sooner, if possible.

-If your request is broad in scope, or if a large volume of records respond to your request, we may extend the time limit for responding under Section 10 of the Act for an additional 30 business days.
+If your request is broad in scope, or if it includes a large volume of records, we may extend the time limit for responding under Section 10 of the Act for up to an additional 30 business days.
 For particularly large and difficult requests, we may apply to the British Columbia Information and Privacy Commissioner for an additional time extension.